space-apps-tacoma/seismic-detection/README.md

 ## Extracting Data

 To simplify working with the data, we've created python scripts to extract data in bulk from data sets of interest, and perform data cleaning/transformations as needed.
 There are two separate scripts, each for working with the csv and miniseed data.
+Each script can be found in the `scripts` directory.

 ### CSV Data
 The `extract_csv.py` script can be used to extract and returned the desired csv data as a single pandas DataFrame.
 The extract_data